amd/ZenDNN/docs/operator/low_overhead_operator/lowoha_reorder_operator.md

 - **Destination Memory:** Always written contiguously (strided destination not currently supported)
 - **Granularity:** Per-tensor is fastest with optimal support; per-channel/per-group use reference implementation
  - **Float ↔ Float Conversion (FP32, BF16, F16):** Simple conversion (no scale/zp) is fastest.
 The optimal `native` path is the AVX-512 per-tensor path with contiguous source memory (or 2D -> [x, 1]/ 3D -> [x, y, 1] padded stride).
 Availability of this path follows the implementation's current ISA/runtime selection logic for `native`; this documentation does not guarantee a separate F16C-specific dispatcher check or fallback for FP32 ↔ F16 / BF16 ↔ F16 conversions.
 BF16 ↔ F16 conversion goes through FP32 in registers, so it has the same per-element cost as two 16-bit ↔ FP32 conversions fused together.
+- **Weight Prepack (static-INT8, `u8` source):** The appended column-sum buffer moves the `sum_k wei[k,n]` reduction from every matmul call to the one-time prepack, removing an O(K·N) pass per call plus the LRU lookup that used to cache its result.
+The prepack itself costs one extra O(K·N) reduction (OpenMP-parallel over N) and `round_up(N * 4, 64)` bytes of buffer.
+The win grows with call count and shrinks as M grows, so it matters most for decode-shaped (small-M) inference.
 - **Dynamic Quantization:** Adds a min/max scan pass over the source data before quantization.
 For per-tensor, this scans all elements sequentially.
 For per-channel and per-group, the scan is parallelized with OpenMP.
 The compute-only mode (`dst = nullptr`) can be used to separate the parameter computation from the quantization step.